Skip to content

 strip_trailing_whitespace()

-Removes trailing whitespace from each line in a multi-line string:
+Removes trailing whitespace from each line in a multi-line string.

 strip_trailing_whitespace() example